rileyzzz/portfolio/index.markdown

 ## DEX

-An LLVM driver and Emscripten fork I wrote that can take C/C++ source code and translate it into *safe C#*.
+An LLVM driver/Emscripten fork I wrote that can take C/C++ source code and translate it into *safe C#*.
-The IR translator is a commandline app written in C++20, and the encompassing tooling etc. are all written in Python.
+The IR translator is a C++ commandline app, and the encompassing tooling etc. are all written in Python.

 ![Snippet from a generated DEX module](img/dex_0.png)